Vulcanization: Vulcanization with sulfur

 The most common vulcanising methods depend on sulfur.
 Sulfur, by itself, is a slow vulcanising agent and does not vulcanise synthetic polyolefins.
-Accelerated vulcanisation is carried out using various compounds that modify the kinetics of crosslinking; this mixture is often referred to as a cure package.
-The main polymers subjected to sulfur vulcanisation are polyisoprene (natural rubber) and styrene-butadiene rubber (SBR), which are used for most street-vehicle tires.
+Accelerated vulcanization is carried out using various compounds that modify the kinetics of crosslinking; this mixture is often referred to as a cure package.
+The main polymers subjected to sulfur vulcanization are polyisoprene (natural rubber) and styrene-butadiene rubber (SBR), which are used for most street-vehicle tires.
 The cure package is adjusted specifically for the substrate and the application.
 The reactive sites—cure sites—are allylic hydrogen atoms.
 These C-H bonds are adjacent to carbon-carbon double bonds (>C=C<).
-During vulcanisation, some of these C-H bonds are replaced by chains of sulfur atoms that link with a cure site of another polymer chain.
+During vulcanization, some of these C-H bonds are replaced by chains of sulfur atoms that link with a cure site of another polymer chain.
 These bridges contain between one and several atoms.
 The number of sulfur atoms in the crosslink strongly influences the physical properties of the final rubber article.
 Short crosslinks give the rubber better heat resistance.
 Crosslinks with higher number of sulfur atoms give the rubber good dynamic properties but less heat resistance.
 Dynamic properties are important for flexing movements of the rubber article, e.g., the movement of a side-wall of a running tire.
 Without good flexing properties these movements rapidly form cracks, and ultimately will make the rubber article fail.

-Vulcanisation of polychloroprene
+Vulcanization of polychloroprene

-The vulcanisation of neoprene or polychloroprene rubber (CR rubber) is carried out using metal oxides (specifically MgO and ZnO, sometimes Pb_{3}O_{4}) rather than sulfur compounds which are presently used with many natural and synthetic rubbers.
+The vulcanization of neoprene or polychloroprene rubber (CR rubber) is carried out using metal oxides (specifically MgO and ZnO, sometimes Pb_{3}O_{4}) rather than sulfur compounds which are presently used with many natural and synthetic rubbers.
 In addition, because of various processing factors (principally scorch, this being the premature cross-linking of rubbers due to the influence of heat), the choice of accelerator is governed by different rules to other diene rubbers.
 Most conventionally used accelerators are problematic when CR rubbers are cured and the most important accelerant has been found to be ethylene thiourea (ETU), which, although being an excellent and proven accelerator for polychloroprene, has been classified as reprotoxic.
 From 2010 to 2013, the European rubber industry had a research project titled SafeRubber to develop a safer alternative to the use of ETU.